itrocks/sandbox/README.md

 ### Visual Studio Code

 I don't know...
-I suggest you use a local web server as apache (see below)
+I suggest you use a local web server like apache (see below)

 ### Apache local web server